grz0zrg/fsynth/documentation/mk/docs/tools.md

 ## FAS: Fragment Audio Server

-The Fragment Audio Server is a program written with the C language for very fast real-time audio synthesis.
+The Fragment Audio Server is a program written with the C language for fast real-time audio synthesis.

 It is recommended to use Fragment with the Fragment Audio Server enabled.